Ali Miller, MFT

 Master's Degree in Integral Counseling Psychology from the California Institute

 of Integral Studies (CIIS).
 I am also a practitioner and teacher of Nonviolent Communication (NVC).
 I have been working as a therapist with individuals, couples, and groups since 2002 and I participate regularly in continuing education, trainings, and personal growth work.

 Specialties & Approach

-I specialize in helping adults live more authentic and empowered lives.
-I have a passion for supporting people in developing self-compassion, which is a way of relating to your inner experience with love and acceptance.
-I write about this more extensively on my other website: www.BefriendingOurselves.com and encourage you to check out the many resources there.
+I specialize in helping adults live more authentic, empowered, and connected lives.
+I have a passion for supporting people in developing self-compassion, which is a way of relating to your inner experience with warmth and kindness.
+I write about this more extensively on my blog and on the Self-Compassion Resources page.
+Check it out for some instant support and inspiration.

 addition to my ongoing training in various schools of

-psychotherapy, I have been a practitioner of mindfulness
+psychotherapy, I have been a practitioner of Buddhist mindfulness meditation (also called insight meditation) since 2001.
+I enjoy incorporating Buddhist psychology and mindfulness-based

 interventions into my work with people to help foster awareness and